fermmm/group-date/readme/deploying-aws.md

 3. Go to the Tech Operations sections and click on the `Load Database Backup` button, then select both CSV files holding shift.

    That is all, the backup should be loaded into the database.
 It's important to know that it will not replace or delete any existing information in the database.

+## Exporting a database backup

+### Setup AWS to enable database export:

+1. Go to the [EC2 Mangement Console](https://console.aws.amazon.com/ec2/v2/home) in the left panel click on "Instances", you probably have only one instance, click on the instance name, there you will see the `Subnet ID` remember it or paste it somewhere, you will use it later.

+2. Open [these instructions](https://docs.aws.amazon.com/neptune/latest/userguide/machine-learning-data-export-service.html), follow the instructions but on step 3 fill the form with the following:

+   **Subnet1 and Subnet2**: Use the Subnet ID you copied from the previous step.

+   **EnableIAM**: I recommend to set it to `false` for now since adds more tasks to do and it's not supported in this instructions.

+   After the steps with numbers you see a title **Enable access to Neptune from Neptune-Export** that is not required to follow, if you completed the steps with numbers that is all.

+In Stack failure options select Preserve successfully provisioned resources